resibots/blackdrops/docs/dart_tutorial.md

 ### Where to put the files of my new DART-based scenario

-When you want to create a new DART-based scenario, you should copy the `templates/dart_template.cpp` file into `src/dart/` folder, modify it and then compile using the instructions above.
+When you want to create a new DART-based scenario, you should copy the `templates/dart_template.cpp` file into `src/dart/` folder, modify it (look for the `TO-CHANGE` parts in the code) and then compile using the instructions above.
 If you want to create an ODE-based scenario, then look at the [basic tutorial](basic_tutorial.md).
 If you require more fine tuned compilation of your program (e.g., link/include more libraries), then please make an issue and we will help you.